-As part of our goal to develop and disseminate educational materials on safe pain management practices for clinicians and patients, we provide free access to all PAMI products on our website.
-Materials are freely available to download and reproduce for educational and reference purposes.
-Once you review the materials, if you have any feedback (experiences, stories, comments, suggestions, or corrections) please email us at firstname.lastname@example.org.
+As part of our goal to develop and disseminate educational materials on safe pain management practices for clinicians and patients, we provide free online access to all PAMI products.
+Materials are available for download and reproduction for educational and reference purposes.
+If you have any feedback (experiences, stories, comments, suggestions, or corrections), please email us at firstname.lastname@example.org.

 Discharge Planning Toolkit for Pain

 The PAMI Discharge Planning Toolkit for Pain consists of an algorithm, a pain risk factor assessment form, 19 patient handouts and four videos.
 The patient handouts can be easily incorporated into ED, hospital and clinic discharge instructions via electronic medical record dot phrases.